shyonae/selfhosted-anime/README.md

 This project uses **Docker** for its infrastructure and **Ubuntu Linux** as its operating system, so anything else is out of my scope (_unless contributed_).
 This will give you a **stable and reliable** solution to manage your anime movies and tv-shows while having **proper metadata**.

+### NOTE (01/20/2024): This guide doesn't include every container you might need, you could add Bazarr for subtitles for example, I'll just show you the basics and maybe update it in the future.

 - **I will NOT be using Sonarr and Radarr.**

 Along the way I'll explain how I did things **_my way_**, of course a lot of stuff can be changed and improved, that's up to you.